RosettaCommons/documentation/application_documentation/docking/flex-pep-dock.md

 References
 ==========

-The main references for the FlexPepDock Refinement protocol and the FlexPepDock *ab-initio* protocol include additional scientific background, in-depth technical details about the protocols, and large-scale assessment of their performance over a large dataset of peptide-protein complexes:
+The main references for the FlexPepDock Refinement, FlexPepDock *ab-initio* and PIPER-FlexPepDock protocols include additional scientific background, in-depth technical details about the protocols, and an assessment of their performance over different datasets of peptide-protein complexes:

 *Refinement* protocol: